cesipy/ai-learns-cetris/README.md

 ## Experiments

 ### 10.02
-- exp 1-5: old architecture, different hyperparams.
+- exp 1,7 - new architecture, batches= 70, no bias
-- exp6: new architecture with pooling
-- exp7: new arch + batch norm
+- exp 2   - 150 num batches, more imitation learning
+- exp 3   - same as above, no imitation learning
+-

 ### 08.02
 - exp4: simple reward, no imitation learning